WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 Bracketing the exports and imports like this is strongly analagous to adding an `async` marker to the export, and the wrapping of the import is essentially adding an `await` marker, but unlike JavaScript we do not have to explicitly thread `async`/`await` all the way through all the intermediate WebAssembly functions!

 Notice that we did not wrap the `init_state` import, nor did we wrap the exported `get_state` function.
-These functions will continue to behave as they would normally: `init_state` will return with whatever value the JavaScript code gives it – `2.71` in our case – and `get_state` can be used by any JavaScript code to get the current state.
+These functions will continue to behave as they would normally: `init_state` will return with whatever value the JavaScript code gives it—`2.71` in our case—and `get_state` can be used by any JavaScript code to get the current state.

 This example uses a shared `Suspender` object that is fixed before the WebAssembly module itself is created.
 This is simple to use; but has some disadvantages.
 The primary limitation is that, because the `Suspender` is fixed, it is not possible to support any form of reentrancy of the WebAssembly module; other than that we have just seen with non-wrapped exports and imports.